Find the Best Grease Trap Cleaning Companies for Your Business

 Compliance starts with understanding the rules.
 In Utah, grease control is governed by a combination of the statewide plumbing code and municipal ordinances.
 Bountiful City almost certainly enforces these standards through its Public Works or Sewer Department.

 Local Bountiful City Code (often found in chapters related to sewers or public works) will specify enforcement details.
 This typically includes the authority for city officials to conduct random or scheduled inspections of your grease control equipment and maintenance records3.
-Non-compliance can result in substantial fines, suspension of your business license, and liability for any sewer repairs or environmental cleanup costs attributed to your facility4.
+Non-compliance can result in substantial fines, suspension of your business license, and liability for any sewer repairs or environmental cleanup costs attributed to your facility.

 The Critical Importance of Regular Maintenance